LeaSKaterina/Pigs-on-the-moon/README.md

 # Pigs-on-the-moon

 ## Stage 1
 If the application is built main starts.
-Main create gameClient instance witch connect to unnamed game and win.
-Our bot can't play in multiplayer, but it can win in single game.
+In main we can run the game with a different number of players, and bot finishes the game.
+Rival bots in our case are standing players needed to start the game.